ETHEL DE LONG ZANDE WRITING For the Sake of Learning

 Zande, Ethel de Long.
 “FOR THE SAKE OF LEARNING.”
 Home Mission Monthly, Vol. XXXV, Issue 1.
 Nov 1920, p.
 1. Reprinted in the Quarterly Magazine of the Southern Industrial Educational Association, Vol. XIII, Nos.
 1 & 2.
 March and June 1921, pp. 3-7.

-Ethel de Long Zande had been at Pine Mountain Settlement School as a founder and co-director of the School for seven years when she wrote the following article for the Home Mission Monthly in November of 1920.
+Ethel de Long Zande had been at Pine Mountain Settlement School as a founder and co-director of the School for seven years when she wrote the following article for the Home Mission Monthly journal in November of 1920.
 It centers on education in the Southern Appalachians and is based on de Long’s experiences at Pine Mountain Settlement School.
-In the article she addressed the challenge of retention in mountain residential schools.
+In the article, she addresses the challenges of student retention in mountain residential schools.

-Her focus was the story of a young girl, Nance, and her family who struggled and sacrificed to educate the entire family.
-In de Long’s story the reader follows the family who were self-educated while raising a family and who have come to believe in the promise of learning.
+Her challenge was based on the story of a young girl, Nance, and her family whose struggles and sacrifices to educate the entire family in a sea of poverty, is a moving account of a Pine Mountain family.
+In de Long’s story, the reader follows a family who were self-educating while raising a family and who came to believe in the promise of additional learning.

 See Also: